fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 - use design patterns created or influenced by the particular language, framework or tool you are using.
 If you are using Elixir and Phoenix (or other functional languages) then how you construct a solution is going to be different from a solution written in an object-oriented language.
 - you may not have used a particular design pattern before but you may be aware of a design pattern book or paper that you think fits the problem.
 Or you may use a tool like ChatGPT (or similar) to describe the problem that you are trying to solve and ask it to give you ideas on design patterns that can be used.

 There has been a lot written about software design patterns.
-Design patterns in software has been the subject of active discussions and numerous books since around 1977.
-A key pattern book that you'll see referenced elsewhere is "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm,Ralph Johnson, and John Vlissides (published by Addison-Wesley).
+Software design patterns have been the subject of active discussions and numerous books since around 1977.
+There are two books that you will see referenced by lots of engineers when describing design patterns.
+The first is "The Timeless Way of Building" by Christopher Alexander.
+Although this is a book about architecture it's had a big impact on creative thinking in a number of fields.
+The second book is software-centric.
+It's called "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm,Ralph Johnson, and John Vlissides (published by Addison-Wesley).
 These four authors were referred to as the "Gang of Four" (GoF).
 You'll see that term used in other books or papers.
-The book was released in 1994.
+The book was released in 1994. (there's all sorts of other books, articles, papers but these two are the most frequently cited).

 {% include figure.liquid loading="eager"
 path="assets/img/2024-09-design-patterns.jpg"
 class="img-fluid rounded z-depth-1" %}

-A design pattern is a description of a well-defined pattern.
+A software design pattern is a description of a well-defined pattern.
 It is not an implementation that you can just copy/paste into your code.
 There are plenty of links to implementations for various languages that you can find with a simple search once you find a pattern that looks like it fits the problem you are trying to solve.

 "Singleton" is an example of a design pattern.
 In the "Design Patterns" book this is described as "Ensure a class only has one instance, and provide a global point of access to it".

 The description of the pattern may include a sample implementation.
 The "Design Patterns" book was written in a C++ context (Java was not released by Sun Microsystems to the world until 1995 - the year after the GoF book was published).
 So examples in that book are using C++.
+It's much more likely that you'll see pattern examples in Java now.

 In "Design Patterns" a design pattern has a number of common elements.
 I've listed them below.
 As mentioned the book was written in a C++ context.
 This means that a number of the common elements are specific to object-oriented software.
 However, if you review this list you can perhaps see that a lot of the concepts can be applied to functional programs as well.